viken33/CodBets/README.md

 ```
 This will deploy the contract locally.
 For the backend service you can use a script called codservice.js.

-First we need to generate a mnemonic to use as deployer:
+First we need to generate a mnemonic, the codservice uses a wallet:

 ```bash
 yarn generate